 SUP riders are extremely dangerous in the ocean – the majority have no idea what they are doing, no respect, they drop in on everyone, bail their 100kg fibreglass pieces of shit without considering that it might just kill someone and are quite possibly the most ungraceful things to ever enter the ocean.
 It’s not just younger surfers that share a hatred of these freaks of the sea.
 In New Zealand, the older surfing community and parents of children who surf are very aware of the problem SUPs pose – both physical and psychological danger.
 A concerned parent we recently met informed us that SUPs are actually considered a powered craft.
 This means in New Zealand waters, SUP riders must wear a life jacket and be at least 50m from any surfer or swimmer.
 This is and has always been a law – the general conversation within the community is likely to escalate into a petition, focused on enforcing this law and driving SUPs out of the waves.
 Yesterday in Ahu Ahu, Taranaki, a surfer was collected by a rogue SUP hospitalising him with severe spinal injuries – just goes to show this problem is only getting worse around here.

-9. They have no concept of style or trim.
-Instead opting for a pulsating but wiggling poo stance while stabbing the ocean with their dutch rudder
+9. They have no concept of style or trim, instead opting for a pulsating, butt wiggling poo stance while stabbing the ocean with their dutch rudder.

 10. They are lower than pond scum and they ruined Christmas when they left their own house.